>

 What is Form 1120 Schedule D?

-Form 1120 Schedule D, Capital Gains, and Losses, is filed alongside Form 990-T and other 1120 forms to report details of capital gains and losses incurred during the tax year.
+Form 1120 Schedule D, Capital Gains and Losses, is a supplementary form filed with Form 1120 and Form 990-T by corporations, including tax-exempt organizations, to report the details of capital gains and losses incurred during the tax year.
+This form is used to calculate the net capital gain or loss, which is essential for determining the amount of taxable income.

 When Should I Attach Form 1120 Schedule D with Form 990-T?